|

 twenty-four foreign editions.
 Worldwide sales exceed 1.1 million.

-It was not in fact
+It was not, in fact,

 his own idea to endeavour to produce Stalingrad but had the subject suggested to him by a literary editor of